cu-cspb-2270-Spring-2022/assignment-binary-search-tree/README.md

 ## About This homework

-In this assignment you'll implement a linked list data structure.
+In this assignment you'll implement a Binary Search Tree ADT.
 We've covered the struct and associated operations in the video lectures.
 Here's a summary:

 * **BST()** - BST constructor,.